SeyaWhy/README.MD-2/README.md

 Hello, I'm Seya!
 Good day!

-I am a JavaScript Developer from South Korea.ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤI am interested in big data and deep learning.
+I am a JavaScript Developer from South Korea.ㅤㅤㅤㅤㅤㅤㅤ ㅤㅤI am interested in big data and deep learning.
 I love reading, study japanese and communicate!

 If you want to contact me, please leave me a message!
 (Discord)